Nothing says elegance like marble floors. It lends a feeling of nobility to an average house with its shiny surface and veining pattern.

 The best thing to do is clear up spills as they occur.
-Blot up the spill with a wet towel (ideally microfiber).
+Blot up the spill with a towel (ideally microfiber).
 To prevent spreading the liquids, begin at the borders and work your way into the middle.

 Do Not Air Dry

 Allowing your marble flooring to dry naturally may be disastrous.
 Both water and detergent are absorbed by the marble while the floor air dries.
-Your flooring will become discoloured or stained as a result of this.
+Your flooring will become discolored or stained as a result of this.